liske/ifstate/index.md

 # Installation

-*IfState* is available in the following linux distributions:
+*IfState* is already available in the following linux distributions:

 - [Alpine Linux](install.md#Alpine-Linux)